smit4k/dotl/README.md

 * View your current list of tasks
 * Remove tasks by their number
 * Export your tasks
-* Persistent storage of tasks in a local JSON file
+* Persistent storage of tasks across directories

 ## Installation